instantcommerce/next-api-decorators/example/README.md

 $ yarn dev
 ```

-Import the `postman.json` in Postman to try out the API routes.
+Import the `postman.json` collection in Postman to try out the API routes.